 *Information provided by the University of Florida.

-Hannan Environmental Services is the Eco-Friendly Pest Service
+Hannan Environmental Services is the Eco-Friendly Pest Control

-Hannan Environmental Services, Inc. is a locally owned and operated pest control company located in Port Saint Lucie, Florida.
-Established in 2001 and serving South Florida including Indian River, Saint Lucie, Martin, Okeechobee, and Palm Beach.
-We have continued to grow, alongside our community for the last 18 years.
-Our commitment to excellence and outstanding customer service is backed by our dedication to providing the most up-to-date treatment methods and application technologies.
+First off as the owner, I would truly like to welcome you to our page.
+We are Hannan Environmental Services, but you can just refer to us as Hannan, because after today we will be part of your family.
+Hannan is a locally owned and operated pest control company located in Port St. Lucie, Florida.
+Hannan was established in 2001 and has continued to grow alongside our community for the last 18 years.
+Presently, Hannan is serving South Florida including Indian River, Saint Lucie, Martin, Okeechobee, and Palm Beach.
+If you happen to live outside our normal service areas, don't hesitate to contact us if your having a pest issue.
+We have a commitment to excellence as well as outstanding customer service.
+In the same way it's backed by our dedication to providing the most up-to-date treatment methods and application technologies.

-We are so confident in our extensive knowledge, professional ability and expert service that we offer a 100% Satisfaction Guarantee!
+Confidence in our extensive knowledge, professional ability and expert service we offer a 100% Satisfaction Guarantee!

 100% Free Inspection

-We offer inspections for all of our services.
-Our expert staff will give you an educated and honest opinion.
-We can even start service the same day.
+Free inspections for all of our services are offered, we give you an educated and honest opinion.
+Same day service is avalible.

 Since 2001 our family has been serving businesses and families from Sebastian to Palm Beach

-Our staff is highly educated and trained so we can provide the best services for you.
-We go beyond the competition.
+Highly educated and trained, we can provide the best services for you as a result we go beyond the competition.

 Same Day Service

-We have no sales people.
-Our technicians come out for a free inspection and can begin service the same day.
+No sales people, our technicians come out for a free inspection and can begin service the same day.

-We strive to provide our customers the satisfaction and peace of mind they deserve when it comes to eliminating pests from their home.
-We go above and beyond for our customers and ensure that our skills, efficiency, and know-how is second to none in our industry.
+Provide the customers with the satisfaction and peace of mind they deserve when it comes to eliminating the pests from their home.
+This is accomplished by Hannan going above and beyond for the our customers.
+Coupled with ensuring that our skills, efficiency, and know-how is second to none in the pest services industry.